Article written by Joanna Culley.

 Once the paper is dry, the underlaying drawing is traced onto the paper.
 Watercolour is applied building the colour in layers.
 The artist can use watercolour to create varying effects such as dry-brush (a low amount of water is used to leave brush marks), edge darkening (in which pigmentation migrates towards edges of areas of paint), wet on wet (in which a lot of water is used to create opaque effects) or dry on dry (the use of dry colour on dry paper to pick only some of the colour).

-Pencil is used every day because it is the most suitable medium to start the process of producing quick and effective preparatory sketches.
-It also provides one medium that does not contain any colour, which may prove to be an advantage in areas of low resources and access to colour copying facilities.
+In this studio pencil is used every day, because it is the most suitable medium producing quick and effective preparatory sketches.
+It also provides a medium that does not contain any colour, which may prove to be an advantage in areas of low resources and access to colour copying facilities.

 A sharp pencil point works well when marking the main characteristics of the subject matter onto the paper.
 Its other qualities are that it can be rendered to provide a level of detail from a linear sketch to a highly accurate and comprehensive illustration.
 Pencils comes in grades called the HB graphite scale ranging from 9H to 9B.
 The letter ‘H’ in HB stands for hardness, and the letter ‘B’ stands for black.
 As such, this variety from hard to soft, tones of light to dark lets the artist generate crisp detailed work when necessary, to blending and shading large areas.
 Invented in 1564 when a graphite mine was discovered in Borrowdale, Cumbria, England (Voice, 1949) the versatility of the pencil has secured it’s use and world-wide popularity ever since.

 Animations come in 2D and 3D formats.
 Everything you see in traditional 2D animation has to be drawn.
 Usually frame by frame.
-The illustrated style means that varying media can be used to create the style.
-They can be very useful for a younger audience to encourage engagement and convey an important message hidden in a fun format.
+The format of 2D animation means that all styles of illustration and media can be used to create the animation.
+This means the choice of media can be chosen to suit all audience types, such as a young audience.
+2D animations are especially effective when an important message can be conveyed whilst hidden in a fun format.

 Animation is all about providing an engaging visual experience and is a method of utilising cutting edge software and computer processing power to produce moving pictures for all types of medical marketing, presentations and websites.
-It is a lengthy process that the high costs do not suit most budgets.
-To see example visit our 3D medical animations page and 2D medical animations page.
+Due to its complexity and lengthy processes, it requires higher budgets that does not all client budgets.
+To see examples visit our 3D medical animations page and 2D medical animations page.